nabinked/NMapper/README.md

 ###How does it work

-- Decorate your POCO class properties with the column names atributes.
-This requires you to reference the NMapperAttributes Library thats available on Nuget.
+- ~~Decorate your POCO class properties with the column names atributes.
+This requires you to reference the NMapperAttributes Library thats available on Nuget~~.
+- You dont need to mark your classes with any attributes.
+If you specify the naming conventions then it will automatically try to find the property matching the column name.
+If the names are not in accordance with the naming conventions you can provide a column name atribute as mentioned in the previous bullet point.
 - Instantiate a new Mapper Class.
 - Pass in the Idb command parameter and get the Object(s).